Co-Morbid Alcohol Use Disorders and Overweight/Obesity: A Qualitative Study

 American Public Health Association Annual Meeting (APHA)

-Alfonso, Moya L., Emily Eisenhart, Gemma Skuraton, Daniella R. Williams.
+Alfonso, Moya L., Emily Eisenhart, Gemma C. Skuraton, Daniella R. Williams.

 "Co-Morbid Alcohol Use Disorders and Overweight/Obesity: A Qualitative Study."